• Instagram

 Cook the latkes until they are golden brown on one side.
 Flip, then cook the other side until golden brown.
 Flip again, and let the latkes get darker golden and crispy on both sides.

-Latkes frying in a cast iron pan.
+Four potato latkes frying in boiling oil a cast iron pan.

 When ready, drain the cooked latke on a wire rack, on paper towels, or on a brown paper bag for 2 minutes before serving.

-Fried potato latkes on a paper bag.
+Fried potato latkes laid out on a brown paper bag.

 Serve with a heaped helping of apple sauce and sour cream, and dip away!